Can my husband terminate parental responsibilities and avoid visitation?

 Answer:

-If the court deviates from the guidelines, it must state its reasons for deviating from the guidelines and state the amount which would have been required under the guidelines.
+If the court deviates from the guidelines, it must explain its reasons and state the amount that would have been required under the guidelines.
+Additionally, any child support order must include provisions for the child's health care coverage.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.